Dors-Coding-School/Coding/README.md

 # CS50

-Solution of CS50 Labs and Problem Sets
+Solution of CS50 Labs and Problem Sets and CS50 Web Projects

 ––– DISCLAIMER –––